gerrowadat/nomad-homelab/ssl/README.md

    }
 ```

+you can leave out change_mode and change_signal if you don't want your task HUPd whn you update the nomad variable.

-In the parts of your job definition that define where certificates are, look in /secrets -- the 'destination' above is from the root of the alloc.
+In the parts of your job definition that define where certificates are found, look in /secrets -- the 'destination' above is from the root of the alloc.

 That's it!